 If a faculty member has appealed through administrative channels and still alleges that his/her rights have been violated, s/he has the right to appeal to an ad hoc committee composed of four (4) faculty members selected by the Faculty Senate Executive Committee and three (3) people selected by the Provost.
 The request for review must be filed in writing with the Provost within thirty (30) days of the notice of termination, or in case of violations of Sec.
-III.I.13.v or III.I.13.vi within thirty (30) days of the new appointment.
+III.I.13.vi within thirty (30) days of the new appointment.